Written by Colin Steffler

 When the divorce is granted, the marriage is ended as of the date that the divorce order takes effect (normally 31 days from the date of the order).

-Whereas spouses seeking a divorce must show that their valid marriage has broken down, a spouse seeking an annulment must show that their marriage was invalid for one of the following reasons:
+In annulment vs divorce, Whereas spouses seeking a divorce must show that their valid marriage has broken down, in marriage annulment meaning, a spouse seeking an annulment must show that their marriage was invalid for one of the following reasons: